Tirath Das Dogra: Committees, consultation and visiting positions

-Arushi, Hemraj murder in Noida
+2008 Noida double murder case

 Professor Dogra led the first forensic team along with Arun Kumar Joint director, than Supercop of CBI, team consisted of Rajender Singh director CFSL, other relevant experts from CFSL, CBI, Delhi and from AIIMS including 25 sleuths of CBI.
 Team started work on 1 June 2008 with examination of scene of crime.
 Team functioned till the Arun Kumar was called back to his cadre the UP Police from CBI.

-Ishrat Jahan Encounter
+Ishrat Jahan encounter killing

-Amzad Ali Rana of Pakistan, Javed Gulam Sheikh born Pranesh Pillai, Zeeshan Johar and Ishrat Jahan Raza were killed in Police encounter on 15 June 2004.
+Amzad Ali Rana of Pakistan, Javed Gulam Sheikh born Pranesh Pillai, Zeeshan Johar and Ishrat Jahan Raza were killed in a police encounter on 15 June 2004.
 The Gujrat high court constituted SIT (special investigating team) to investigate the encounter.
 The chairman of SIT constituted a team of experts with Professor T D Dogra as its chairman, experts from CFSL (central forensic laboratory New Delhi) and AIIMS New Delhi were included.
 Two chairmen of the SIT were changed by the time board of experts submitted their report to R R Verma, then chairman of SIT.
 It was revealed in 2016 that the report submitted by the team of experts was not taken into considerations by the SIT while concluding their report.
 It attracted the attention of media and issue was politicised.
 Some of the files concerning to an affidavit by the then Government of India, in this case were found missing.
 An inquiry into this matter has been issued by Govt of India.